|

 THE FIRST DNA-BASED DIAGNOSTIC TEST TO IDENTIFY CANINE BREEDS

-Breakthrough Diagnostic Takes Guess Work out of Establishing Your Dog’s
+Breakthrough Diagnostic Takes Guess Work out of Establishing Your Dog’s Heritage

 Results are returned to owners in 4-6 weeks.